Radiergummi/libview/README.md

 ```php
 $page = new View('page');
 ```
-Now `$page` holds the html/php output ready to ship to the client - you can just `echo` it.
+Now `$page` holds the html/php output ready to ship to the client.
 To make this work, we supply the object with a template name (*page* in this case) which it looks for in a subfolder named `templates`.
 I assume however you will make that suit your app.
 The template itself can contain regular PHP and HTML.
+&nbsp;

-### Variables
+### Template Variables
 Now a template without dynamic content would be pretty pointless after all.
 Therefore, we can construct our view like this:
 ```php
 $variables = array('welcomeMessage' => 'Hi there!', 'assetPath' => '/main/assets');